Phono Preamplifiers

 Using the wrong phono stage leads to incorrect gain, tonal imbalance or excessive noise.

-Signs You Are Using the Wrong Type of Phono Stage
+Signs You're Using the Wrong Type of Phono Stage

 Matching cartridge and phono stage correctly restores clarity, energy and proper frequency response.